fergald/docs/explainers/permissions-policy-unload.md

 This is a proposal for a new [Permissions-Policy](https://github.com/w3c/webappsec-permissions-policy/blob/main/permissions-policy-explainer.md) entry that will disable unload handlers.
-Permissions-Policy is a mechanism for individual pages to opt out of features.
+Permissions-Policy is a mechanism for controlling individual page's access to features.
-This proposal would add a way
-to allow a page to opt out of firing unload handlers.
+This proposal would add a way for a page to opt out of firing unload handlers while allowing exceptions.

 ## Motivation